 CNG Buses Explained: How They Work and Their Advantages

 Combating climate change requires innovation from city authorities, and public transportation is no exception.
-One way to greener and more efficient mass transportation is to use eco-friendly means like compressed natural gas buses (CNG buses) that could revolutionize public transit’s carbon footprint.
+One way to achieve greener and more efficient mass transportation is to use eco-friendly alternatives like compressed natural gas (CNG) buses, which are already revolutionizing public transit.

-As the US government introduces many climate-positive transportation measures, CNG buses could be the key to reaching new emissions reduction benchmarks and decreasing reliance on nonrenewable fossil fuels.
+The U.S. government has introduced many climate-positive transportation measures, increasing the likelihood that CNG buses could be key to lowering emissions, reducing transit’s carbon footprint, and decreasing reliance on nonrenewable fossil fuels.

-But what is a CNG bus?
-Are CNG buses any more environmentally friendly than their diesel counterparts?
-Let’s take a look under the hood, uncover the key benefits and answer some common questions.
+But what exactly is CNG?
+How do CNG buses work?
+And how are they any more environmentally friendly than their diesel counterparts?
+Let’s take a look under the hood, uncover the key benefits, and answer some common questions.

 What Is Compressed Natural Gas?

-Fuel manufacturers create CNG by substantially compressing natural gas.
-As a result, CNG takes up less than 1% of the volume it does in its original form.
+Fuel manufacturers create CNG by pressurizing natural gas into specialized containers.
+As a result, CNG takes up less than 1% of the volume of its original form.
 But why compress natural gas in the first place?

-Using natural gas in its original extracted form for vehicle fueling isn’t possible.
-To mirror fuel combustion performance, vehicles must have access to a significantly higher volume of natural gas than traditional fuel.
-But, since compressing the gas doesn’t change its chemical composition, pressurizing it can solve the volume problem for natural gas-powered vehicles and machinery.
+Natural gas, in its raw form, doesn’t have the energy output necessary for vehicle fueling.
+To mirror gasoline or diesel performance, vehicles need a significantly higher volume of natural gas compared to liquid fuel.
+Since compressing the gas doesn’t change its chemical composition, pressurizing it solves the volume problem, enabling natural gas-powered buses and other equipment.

 How CNG Buses Work

 - Manufacturers build buses specially to run on CNG.
-While the two types of buses appear similar, their interior fueling systems and how fuel enters the vehicle are significantly different.
-The two types of buses perform similarly on the road.
+While diesel and CNG buses appear similar, their fuel storage and interior fueling systems are significantly different.
+Though both still use an internal combustion engine, liquid and gaseous fuel injection require fundamentally different equipment.
+That said, this doesn’t stop some vehicles from using both fuel types.
+The two types of buses perform similarly on the road in both fuel efficiency and functionality.

 - Compression devices are installed on natural gas lines at fuel stations.
-Natural gas enters a compressor station through station yard piping.
-It is passed through scrubbers and filters to extract any liquids and remove solids or other particulate matter that could be in the gas stream.
-Once the natural gas stream has been cleaned, it is directed through additional piping to compressors.
+Natural gas enters a compressor station through integrated piping.
+After passing through scrubbers and filters to extract any liquids and remove solids or other particulate matter that could pollute the gas stream, the natural gas is clean and ready for compression.

 - Natural gas is compressed so it can be used as fuel.
-As natural gas is compressed, heat is generated and must be dissipated to cool the gas stream before it can fuel a vehicle.
+As natural gas is compressed, heat is generated and must be dissipated to cool the gas stream before it can be dispensed.

 4 Advantages of CNG Buses

-Let’s explore four significant benefits of incorporating CNG buses into transportation infrastructure.
+Let’s explore four significant benefits of integrating CNG buses into the transportation infrastructure.

 1. Cost Savings